coolmanbat2/Meme-Generator/README.md

 *Note: The files can only be opened on the latest version of Xcode (11.6 as of August 28, 2020).
 Additionally, you MUST have a mac in order to run the iPhone application only.*

-1) Download XCode 11.6 on your Mac
 2) Clone this repository
+3) Open the repo on XCode
 3) Installation Complete, Yay!!! :)

 ## How to run the iPhone simulation.